 This year during our homeschool preschool and pre-kindergarten, I thought I would try out some sensory bins.
 I make no guarantees that I will do one each week or that I will do them all year for two reasons.
 One I do not know if the girls will like them.
 Two I do not know if I will like doing them. 🙂

-During the first week, we worked on learning about the letter “B.” To find items for our Letter B Sensory Bin I raided the girls’ toys, my craft supplies, the pantry, and our school supplies.
+During the second week, we worked on learning about the letter “B.” To find items for our Letter B Sensory Bin I raided the girls’ toys, my craft supplies, the pantry, and our school supplies.

 Letter B Sensory Bin was a lot of fun!
 The girls asked to play with this everyday.
 Luckily, the Letter B Sensory Bin was not messy like the Letter A Sensory Bin was.